apache/flink/docs/content/docs/concepts/glossary.md

 For reproducible results, you should use event time because the result does not depend on when the calculation is performed.

-If you want to use event time, you will also need to supply a Timestamp Extractor and Watermark Generator that Flink will use to track the progress of event time.
+If you want to use event time, you will also need to supply a {{< javadoc file="org/apache/flink/streaming/api/functions/TimestampExtractor.html" name="Timestamp Extractor" >}} and {{< javadoc file="org/apache/flink/api/common/eventtime/WatermarkStrategy.html" name="Watermark Generator" >}} that Flink will use to track the progress of event time.

-#### Exactly-once
+#### Exactly-Once Delivery Guarantee

-A fault-tolerance guarantee and data delivery approach where nothing is lost or duplicated.
+A delivery guarantee and data delivery approach where nothing is lost or duplicated.
 This does not mean that every event will be processed exactly once.
 Instead, it means that every event will affect the state being managed by Flink exactly once.

 #### ExecutionGraph

 See [Physical Graph](#physical-graph).

-#### Externalized Checkpoint

-A checkpoint that is configured to be retained instead of being deleted when a job is cancelled.
-Flink normally retains only the n-most-recent checkpoints (n being configurable) while a job is running and deletes them when a job is cancelled.

-You can manually resume from an externalized checkpoint.

 #### Format